Tour added to wishlist!

 With its frequent ascents and descents up and down coastal mountains and hills, the Lycian Way requires a good level of fitness.
 Depending on which section you're on, difficulty can range from moderate to more challenging.
 Not only can the rocky route itself be difficult to navigate, but endurance is another factor to consider.

 Covering hundreds of miles and taking several ways to complete in its entirety, you need to have good stamina for the long days of hiking and walking.
 For inexperienced hikers, it's recommended that you do some training to get ready for your trip and ensure you get the most from it.
+Bringing the right gear is also important, which we've outlined below in our Lycian Way gear guide.

 What's the best time of year to hike the Lycian Way?